Spy Game: Plot

 Bishop is troubled by Muir's conviction that civilian "assets" who endangered a mission should be sacrificed to preserve the "greater good."
 After Bishop attempts to countermand Muir during a mission to save the life of an asset, Muir emphasizes that he will not tolerate dissent, and would not rescue Bishop if he was captured going "off the reservation".
 During a mission in Lebanon, Bishop, posing as a photojournalist, meets relief worker Elizabeth Hadley.
 While using her to connect with an asset for the mission, they become romantically involved.
 Muir distrusts Hadley and reveals to Bishop that she was exiled from the United Kingdom.
 Hadley later confesses to Bishop that she was involved in the bombing of a Chinese building in Britain, which was supposed to be empty but contained Chinese nationals.
 Bishop reveals to Hadley his true identity.
 Muir elects again to sacrifice a civilian asset for the sake of their mission, and Bishop cuts professional ties with Muir.
 Muir, fearing that Hadley could threaten the Agency and potentially Bishop, makes a deal with the Chinese, exchanging Hadley in return for an arrested U.S. diplomat.
 Chinese agents kidnap Hadley, and a Dear John letter is forged and left for Bishop.

 In the present, Muir realizes that Bishop went to China for Hadley.
 In a series of misdirections, he forges a directive signed by the Director of Central Intelligence to begin "Operation Dinner Out", a rescue mission spearheaded by a SEAL team that Bishop had developed as a "Plan B" for his own attempt at rescuing Hadley.
 Using $282,000 of his life savings and a misappropriated file on Chinese coastline satellite imagery, Muir enlists Duncan to assist him in bribing a Chinese energy official to cut power to the prison for 30 minutes, during which the SEAL rescue team will retrieve Bishop and Hadley.
-Harker is suspicious that Muir is working against the CIA, but when he confronts Muir before the gathered executives, Muir "confesses" to unprofessionally using company resources to gather information about his intended retirement home, which he has distorted the evidence to support.
+Harker is suspicious that Muir is working against the CIA, but when he confronts Muir before the gathered executives, Muir "confesses" to unprofessionally using the agency's resources to gather information about his intended retirement home, which he has distorted the evidence to support.
 Bishop is rescued along with Hadley and surmises that Muir was responsible for saving him when he hears the helicopter pilot refer to "Operation Dinner Out", which was also the code name for an operation Bishop used to get a birthday gift for Muir while they were in Lebanon.
-When the CIA officials are belatedly informed of the rescue, Muir has already left the building and is seen driving safely off into the countryside.
+Muir leaves the CIA building and drives into the countryside, as CIA officials are belatedly informed of the rescue.

 Cast

 In addition, Garrick Hagon appears as CIA Director Cy Wilson.
 Benedict Wong appears as Tran.
+Amidou played Dr. Ahmed.
+Muir's date at a Berlin embassy Christmas party was uncredited and played by Hungarian actress Anita Deutsch.